Comics

 also a world beyond simply being fun.

-Hundred years ago there were already comic strips such as "Little
+A HUNDRED years ago there were already comic strips

-Nemo in Slumberland" and "Krazy Kat".
-They presented
+such as "Little Nemo in Slumberland" and "Krazy Kat".

-fantastic imagery and imaginative fantasies in an era where films
+They presented fantastic imagery and imaginative fantasies in an

-still lacked sound.
-The advents of super-heroes and comic books
+era where films still lacked sound.
+The advents of super-heroes

-then widened the medium to younger readers, but the stories often
+and comic books then widened the medium to younger readers, but

-fared less than well.
-The comics industry in the United
+the stories often fared less than well.
+The comics industry in the

 strips such as "Peanuts" brought back some of the literary